kasonchan/packagegb/README.md

 addSbtPlugin("com.kasonchan" % "pgb" % "0.0.3")
 ```

-In your `build.sbt`, enable the plugin by adding the following and,
+In your `build.sbt`, enable the plugin by adding the following, and
 specify the Gatling version `gatlingVersion := "<version>"` that you want
 your project to bundle with: